awolven/VkTk/README.md

 vktk provides an abstraction for Vulkan, GLFW, and ImGui.

-Vulkan is an interactive 3d-graphics library specification with implementations on Windows, Linux, Android, and Mac.  (vktk currently only supports Windows and Mac, but Linux could easily be added.)
+Vulkan is an interactive 3d-graphics library specification with implementations on Windows, Linux, Android, and Mac.  (vktk currently supports Windows, Mac, and Linux all on AMD64.)
 GLFW is a platform independent Windowing library, and ImGUI is a GUI library which supports interactive 3D libraries such as Vulkan, OpenGL and Direct3D.

 ### Why Vulkan?